Evaluation

 How do you compute self-consistency in FutureAGI?

-Sample N responses per input at non-zero temperature, then aggregate pairwise similarity with EmbeddingSimilarity or majority vote with AggregatedMetric, and attach the score to a Dataset for tracking.
+Sample N responses per input at non-zero temperature, then aggregate pairwise semantic similarity or majority vote, and attach the score to a Dataset via CustomEvaluation for regression tracking.